amspector100/knockadapt/README.md

 This is currently under heavy development (it's in the early stages): docs/tests to come.

 ## To do

-- The adaptive functions should probably be a class
-- The knockoff functions should probs be a class too
+### Abstratification

 - Probably the knockoff_stats page could be better abstract-ified

-Graph module:
-1. Should have a class which samples data given covariance matrix, beta (Takes in a family input, e.g. family = 'gaussian', 'binomial')
-2. Should have a constructor function which constructs beta,

 Thoughts:
-1. Adaptive module should have a class which has sample_split, double_dipping procedure, so they're more testable
+1. Adaptive module should have a class which has sample_split, double_dipping procedure, so they're

+### Naming conventions

+- Basically follow the knockoff package in R (which is beautiful)
+- Also can probably add useful pieces of functionality based on the knockoff filter package (e.g., add a mu option for group gaussian knockoffs)

 ### Adaptive to-do